JustOlaia/olaiaworld/README.md

 # OlaiaWorld
 a mod for sm64ex-coop-coop!, enjoy.
 # How to install
-Install tools from tools folder, download the sm64ex-coop-coop repo, extract the zip and drop the folder of the mod in sm64ex-coop-coop/mods (if you want to use the mod with a compiled version then drop the folder in sm64ex-coop-coop/build/us_pc/mods, and the other thing to do is optional), compile with external data then done!
+Install tools from tools folder, download the sm64ex-coop-coop repo, extract the zip and drop the folder "mod" in sm64ex-coop-coop (if you want to use the mod with a compiled version then drop the folder in sm64ex-coop-coop/build/us_pc, and the other thing to do is optional), compile with external data then done!
 # Developer
 JustOlaia#1043
 # Credits